 This Herb And Your Garden Are ‘Mint’ To Be

 Bright green and leafy, mint is one of our favorite herbs to fill a planter with and have on hand all summer long.
 Fantastic in drinks, marinades, salads and more, this easy-to-grow perennial comes in nearly 600 varieties and loves the heat – as long as you can keep it well watered.

 While mint certainly can be started from seed, getting it to germinate and sprout can be a tricky process.
 We recommend that casual home gardeners simply buy a seedling, or take a cutting from an already established plant.

 To plant a cutting, place the stem in a glass of water until it sprouts roots, and then plant as you would a seedling.
-You may even be able to do this with mint that you purchase at the grocery store.
+You may even be able to do this with fresh mint that you purchase at the grocery store.